rajatkusumwal/Advertise/README.md

 - Body Parser
 -
 ### Installation & Startup
-Just run the adver_new.js on your server and you are good to go.
+Just run the adver_new on your server and you are good to go.